countries/countries/README.markdown

 Mongoid
 -------

 Mongoid support has been added.
-You must require it:

-    require 'country/mongoid'
+It is required automatically if Mongoid is defined in your project.

-Native country fields in your model:
+Use native country fields in your model:

     field :country, type: Country

-Search your database by alpha2 code:
+Adds native support for searching/saving by a country object or alpha2 code.

+Searching:

+    # By alpha2
-    results = Things.where(country: 'GB')
+    british_things = Things.where(country: 'GB')
-    results.first.country.name    # => "United Kingdom"
+    british_things.first.country.name    # => "United Kingdom"

-Search your database by country object:

-    c = Country['GB']
+    # By object
-    results = Things.where(country: c)
+    british_things = Things.where(country: Country.find_by_name('United Kingdom')[1])
+    british_things.first.country.name    # => "United Kingdom"

+Saving:

+    # By alpha2
+    british_thing = Thing.new(country: 'GB')
+    british_thing.save!
+    british_thing.country.name    # => "United Kingdom"

+    # By object
+    british_thing = Thing.new(country: Country.find_by_name('United Kingdom')[1])
+    british_thing.save!
-    results.first.country.name    # => "United Kingdom"
+    british_thing.country.name    # => "United Kingdom"

-Note that the database stores the alpha2 code, to return the country name you can override the reader method in your model:
+Note that the database stores only the alpha2 code and rebuilds the object when queried.
+To return the country name by default you can override the reader method in your model:

     def country
         super.name